IBM/platinum-demos/docs/tech-sales-enablement-learning-to-install-concert-workflows-addon/demo-instructions.md

 **3.2: Create a docker registry secret**

-Note: The docker password used in this command is the same IBM Entitlement key used in Action 1.3 <br/> <code class="code-block"> kubectl create secret docker-registry ibm-entitlement-key --docker-server=cp.icr.io --docker-username=cp --docker-password=IBM-ENTITLEMENT-KEY --namespace="${CW_NAMESPACE}" </code>
+Note: The docker password used in this command is the same IBM entitlement key used in 1.3. <br/> <code class="code-block"> kubectl create secret docker-registry ibm-entitlement-key --docker-server=cp.icr.io --docker-username=cp --docker-password=IBM-ENTITLEMENT-KEY --namespace="${CW_NAMESPACE}" </code>

 **3.3: Run the Concert Workflows install script**